 Your relationship with St. Jude does not end because your child has died.
-Lisa Clark, PhD, our grief support coordinator, is available to help your family connect to grief resources, whether through the St. Jude bereavement program, your local community or online.
+Our grief support coordinator is available to help your family connect to grief resources, whether through the St. Jude bereavement program, your local community or online.

 We want to stay in touch with you.
 You will receive mail from the St. Jude bereavement program several times over the course of the first year, which we hope will provide support and comfort.
 Please let us know if your contact information changes.

 Grief is deeply personal and no two people grieve the same.
 There is no “right” or “wrong” way to grieve, and there is no magical time frame for getting through it.
 While grieving involves many difficult emotions, feelings of joy, contentment and humor may also be present.
 Things will never go back to the old “normal,” but in time your emotions can become bearable again.
 Adjusting to the absence of your child may require you to develop new routines, envision a new future, and even adopt a new identity for you and your family.